barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 Cesium already has excellent support for streaming terrain and imagery, but there are lots of ways we can improve it.
 This page catalogs the many possibilities.
+Have ideas or want to get involved?
+Introduce yourself on the [development mailing list](https://groups.google.com/d/forum/cesium-dev).